 Swiss genius Pauley invented the paper cap, then invented a percussion muzzleloader in 1808 and

 breech-loader in 1812.
-His 1808 patent was the first to design and patent a muzzleloading in-line action
+His 1808 patent was the first for a muzzleloading in-line action

 in which the cock of the sidelock was replaced by a cylindrical hammer driven by a coil spring.